Last updated on September 18th, 2023

 Late September and October can also be lovely weather-wise, but most lifts close mid-September until skiing season.

-Good To Know: Avoid early June because there is often still snow on some of the trails.
+Good To Know: If you’re planning on hiking, avoid early June because there is often still snow on some of the trails.

-Good To Know: Afternoon or evening rain showers are likely in the summer.
+Good To Know: Late afternoon or evening rain showers are likely in the summer.
+I don’t find them to be a problem because we hike in the morning.

 Trying to decide when to visit Italy?
 Check out our monthly guides: